unstoppabledomains/dev-docs/d-websites/index.md

 Once you have attached this IPFS hash to your domain, you can navigate to your new d-website using a human-readable address much like a centralized website resolved through DNS.

-## Connect the D-Website to Your Domain
+## Build Your Unstoppable D-Website

-You will follow these steps to connect your d-website to your Unstoppable Domain.
+You will follow these steps to build and connect your d-website to your Unstoppable Domain.

 1. [Build your static website](build-website.md)
 2. [Upload Your Site to IPFS](upload-ipfs.md)